Public Policy & Management Minor

 Recognizing that many students will move fluidly between public and private realms in their professional work, this joint minor is designed to offer broad exposure to and preparation in both.
 Students electing this minor may choose from a carefully selected range of Wagner and Stern policy, management, and business courses.
 Among the first collaboration of its kind among US universities, this genuinely interdisciplinary program showcases both the business/management acumen and public service passion of these leading NYU professional schools.

-A minimum of four courses are required.
+A minimum 14 total credits comprising from four courses is required.
 Students must take at least 6 credits at each school.

 Note to Stern students: Stern students cannot double count required core or major courses toward this minor.